qizhong19920114/React_Redux_Study/RSD_Portal/Readme.md

 - When upload the file to the phone, the xcode keep saying team not assign, then I realize it's not team not assigned for the "RSD_Portal" but team not assign for the "RSD_PortalTests".
 The default test file is not assign.

-- The app on my phone will get stuck in the launch screen.
+- The app on my phone will get **stuck in the launch screen**.
 Here is why.
 The default test file is also part of the built process, that's why last night when I was trying to run the app without my phone connect to my computer and it won't work.
 So here is how you solve it.
 Go to Product --> Scheme --> Edit Scheme.
 Uncheck the RSD_PortalTests.
 Then it should work.

 - Make sure "Allow Arbitrary Loads" is enabled other wise the web and the picture won't load.